 1. They’re Not Optimized For Success

 Putting it simply, it is a spreadsheet.
 As such, it is intended for facilitating calculations.
-While each cell is a calculated unit with enormous options, a project needs a little more than just the ability to calculate numbers, as complex as they may be.
+While each cell is a calculated unit with an enormous amount of options, a project needs a little more than just the ability to calculate numbers, as complex as they may be.
 The spreadsheet offers links between cells for calculations, but we really need links to work as dependencies.
 While the amazing grid creates beautiful tables, we actually need a timeline grid.
 A project without a timeline is like a body without a skeleton… you can’t move forward without it.
 Similarly, the spreadsheet, despite its fantastic functionality, lacks the ability to provide forward looking views based on activity chains, relations, and most importantly – changes.

 2. Static Where It Should Be Dynamic